Displaying 26 total results.

 This section of ODEP's Disability.gov website provides people with disabilities, their families, employers, and first responders with links to sources of information on emergency preparedness, response, and recovery.

-Emergency planning for people with access and functional needs - U.S. Army and U.S. Department of Homeland Security, Federal Emergency Management Agency (DHS, FEMA)
+Emergency planning for people with access and functional needs - U.S. Army (USA) and U.S. Department of Homeland Security, Federal Emergency Management Agency (DHS, FEMA)

 This video guides emergency management officials and staff in disaster planning for people with access and functional needs.
 It includes ways in which emergency management can involve people with functional needs in the planning process for their community.